STRATEGIC REPORT.

 Selmat Limited (Selmat)

-The principal activity of the Group continues to be that of investment in residential property, which have a rental income of £18,183 (2022: £64,839).
-The consolidated results of the year’s trading, are shown below.
-The consolidated loss for the year was £843,626 (2022: Loss £486,336).
+The current principal activity of the Group continues to be that of a regional property developer focused upon Kent, Surrey, Sussex and the M25 ring south of London together with investment in residential property, which have a rental income of £600 (2024: £nil).
+As stated previously the Group is now considering other property opportunities in other regions of the UK.
+The consolidated results of the year’s trading are shown below.
+The consolidated loss for the year was £400,266 (2024: Loss £516,723).
 Management believes the key indicators of performance for the Group are the revenue and profitability achieved during the year.

 Principal risks & uncertainties